Enoch West: Nottingham Forest

 He transferred in 1905 for a fee of £5 to Nottingham Forest and made his debut on 16 September 1905 in the 3–2 victory at home to Bury.

-West scored 14 league goals in his first season (1905/06) as Forest were relegated to the Second Division on goal average.
+West scored 14 league goals in his first season (1905/06) as Forest were relegated to the Second Division on goal difference.

 In his second season (1906/07) Forest finished top of the Second Division partly due to West's 14 league goals.

 He top scored in 1907/08 (29 league goals) and 1908/09 (22 league goals) outscoring Grenville Morris.

-In the 1907/08 season he got 4 First Division hat-tricks including all 4 goals in the game against Sunderland on 9 November 1907.
+In the 1907/08 season he scored four First Division hat-tricks including all four goals in the game against Sunderland on 9 November 1907.
 The other hat-tricks were against Chelsea, Blackburn Rovers and Everton.

 On 13 March 1909 West became the first ever player to be sent off for Nottingham Forest while playing against Derby County in the FA Cup 4th Round by referee T. Kirkham.

-He scored a hat-trick against Leicester Fosse on 21 April 1909 in Forest's record league win, a 12–0 victory (Alf Spouncer and Hooper also scored 3 while Grenville Morris scored 2).
+He scored a hat-trick against Leicester Fosse on 21 April 1909 in Forest's record league win, a 12–0 victory (Alf Spouncer and Hooper also scored three whilst Grenville Morris scored two).

 West's last game for Nottingham Forest was on 30 April 1910 away to Bristol City.

 Manchester United

 In 1910, he transferred to Manchester United.
 He helped the club win the 1911 league medal.
-He scored 80 goals in his Manchester United career, his most successful season being the 1911-12 season when he scored a total of 23 goals; 17 in the league and six in the FA Cup, although United failed to win either of these competitions.
+He scored 80 goals in his Manchester United career, his most successful season being the 1911–12 season when he scored a total of 23 goals; 17 in the league and six in the FA Cup, although United failed to win either of these competitions.

 In 1915, he was banned for life by the Football Association, along with three other United players and four Liverpool players after being found guilty of match fixing.
 West protested his innocence, but his ban was not lifted until 1945.
 His suspension, which lasted 30 years, was the longest in Football League history.
 As he was 59 by the time his ban was lifted, he was never involved in football again.

 West died in 1965, at the age of 79.